 Every home gets condensation at some time – usually when lots of moisture and steam are being produced such as bath times, when cooking meals or washing clothes.
 You may notice this as your windows steaming up when the heating is on or when you're cooking.

-We have recently created an updated guidance leaflet which has steps you can take to reduce dampness, condensation, and mould in your home – and outlines our process if you call us to report an issue.
+Our managing damp, mould and condensation leaflet which has steps you can take to reduce dampness, condensation, and mould in your home – and outlines our process if you call us to report an issue.

 If you have any questions or concerns which you have yet to tell us about, please report them as soon as possible on 0141 560 6000.